Roof Batten

 Roof battens are typically treated with preservatives to shield them from environmental threats such as moisture, fungal decay, and insect infestation.
 These treatments significantly enhance their durability and lifespan, particularly under harsh weather conditions.

-How Long Do Roof Battens Last?
+How Long Does A Roof Batten Last?

 The lifespan of roof battens can vary widely based on several factors including the material used, the quality of the treatment, environmental conditions, and the quality of installation.